St. Catherine’s Village Celebrates Earth Day With Signed Proclamation By Mayor Mary Hawkins Butler Of Madison, MS

 Housing options include independent living in apartments and garden homes, assisted living in Marian Hall, memory care in Campbell Cove and Hughes Center, and skilled nursing in Siena Center.
 St. Catherine’s Village is the first CCRC in the state to earn accreditation by CARF-CCAC.
 This “commitment to excellence” seal signifies that the campus exceeds the standards established by the only international accrediting body for CCRCs.
 Furthermore, Campbell Cove and the Hughes Center are both licensed by the State of Mississippi as “Alzheimer’s Assisted Living” facilities.

-St. Catherine’s Village is a service of St. Dominic-Jackson Memorial Hospital and is sponsored by the Dominican Sisters of Springfield, Illinois, who have owned and operated the hospital since 1946.
+St. Catherine’s Village is a service of St. Dominic Health Services, Inc. and is sponsored by the Dominican Sisters of Springfield, Illinois, who have owned and operated the hospital since 1946.
 The private, gated community provides the right care at the right time for those in their retirement years.
 For more information, call (601) 856-0123.

 From left, Barbara Dorr, St. Catherine’s Village resident; Mary Hawkins Butler, Madison, Mississippi mayor; Barbara Bates, St. Catherine’s Village resident; Felichia Fields, St. Catherine’s Village assistant director; Penny Kirkpatrick, St. Catherine’s Village resident; Priscilla Fitch, St. Catherine’s Village resident; and Mary Margaret Judy, St. Catherine’s Village executive director.